davinaleong/proj-randomise-names/README.md

 Someone in my church group asked me to create a tool to shuffle names of the group.

 Here is the tool I built.
+I decided to make this tool publicly available so the people outside of my church group can use it too.
 This is an online tool to shuffle names.

 There are 2 forms.
 This first one just shuffles the names from a list.
 The second form splits the names into groups.
 Shuffling of names can be toggled if needed.